 The efficiency of most operations is monitored by examining expenditures per FTE student.
 Auxiliary areas are expected to be self-sufficient or to generate a net income.
 To ensure this, ratios of revenue to expenditure for units such as housing, dining services, the Ruth Patrick Science Center Store, Etherredge Center, Convocation Center, and the bookstore (7.5-27) are routinely examined.
 Data indicate that in all auxiliary enterprises, revenues exceeded expenditures in 2011-12 with the exception of the Convocation Center.
 The effectiveness of grant writing activities is evaluated by monitoring the ratio of submissions to successful awards and amount awarded to amount requested on an annual basis.
-These ratios were in a decline in recent years due in part to changes in criteria used by agencies to award grants, but in 2009-2010, the ratio was sitting at 59.4% (7.5-28).
+These ratios were in a decline until two years ago.
+In 2011-12 the grants received to submitted ratio was slightly above 96% while the amount received relative to amount requested was close to 99% (7.5-28).
 To contain costs and to ensure efficient use of limited resources, utilities usage and expenditures are also monitored (7.5-29).
 Significant energy savings have been attained over the past couple of years.